Adam Vinatieri: 2014 season

 In Week 13 of the 2014 season, against the Washington Redskins, Vinatieri converted a career-high seven extra-point attempts in the 49–27 win.
 Through Week 16, Vinatieri was 28-of-28 in field goals, and was selected to his third career Pro Bowl in December.
 In the regular season finale against the Tennessee Titans, Vinatieri converted his first field goal but missed on his second attempt, ending his run at a perfect season.
-He finished the season 30-of-31 in field goal attempts, and did not miss a extra point try in 50 attempts.
+He finished the season 30-of-31 in field goal attempts, and did not miss an extra point try in 50 attempts.
 He was named to his third career Pro Bowl.
 On January 2, 2015, Vinatieri was selected by the Associated Press as the First-team All-Pro kicker, his third such selection.

 On May 6, Vinatieri was ranked on the NFL Network's NFL Top 100 Players of 2015 list as the 98th best player heading into the 2015 season, becoming the first specialist (kicker or punter) ever to be ranked in the Top 100 Players List, as well as the oldest player to be ranked at the time.